LucientZ/DiscordPyBot/README.md

 $ pip install -r requirements.txt
 ```

-Once everything is setup, run `main.py` in the `./src` directory with python.
-This can easily be done in the console using:
+Once the dependencies are installed run `init.py` followed by `main.py`.
+This can be done with the consecutive commands:
 ```
+$ python3 ./src/init.py
 $ python3 ./src/main.py
 ```
-When the program is run, you should see this output:
+When `init.py` is run, you should see this output:
 ```
-Would you like to sync the bot globally?
-(Only do this if the bot has been updated or a command has changed) [Y/n]
+Please enter the bot token:
+Please enter the bot's status:
+Should the bot sync on start?
+(Y/n):
 ```
+Input the prompted information.
 If this is your first time running the bot, type 'y' since none of the commands should be synced yet.

-Afterwards, you'll be prompted with whether or not a file named '.token' should be created in the directory. '.token' is used by the program so that the bot token does not need to be entered every single time.
-If you happen to only want to use the token once, type 'n'.
-Otherwise, type 'y'.

-Once you make this decision, you'll be prompted to enter your token.
-If the token is valid, the bot will log in and you should get an output like this:
+When main is run and if the token is valid, the bot will log in and you should get an output like this:
 ```
 2022-11-23 22:41:10 INFO     discord.client logging in using static token
 2022-11-23 22:41:10 INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: ID).